Find out about advanced bile duct cancer (cholangiocarcinoma) and the treatment you might have.

 The tests you had to stage your cancer shows whether surgery might be possible.
 Surgery for bile duct cancer is a major operation, and your surgeon has to consider if you are fit enough to have the surgery.

 Bile duct cancer that has spread elsewhere

-Doctors call cancer that has spread to another part of the body secondary cancer or metastatic cancer.
-It means that the cancer has spread through the bloodstream or lymphatic system to other organs further away.
+Doctors call cancer that has spread to another part of the body secondary or metastatic cancer.
+It means that the cancer has spread through the bloodstream or lymphatic system to organs further away.

 The most common places for bile duct cancer to spread are the lungs, bones and the lining of the abdomen (called the peritoneum).
 But it can spread to other areas.

 Types of treatment

 A team of doctors and other professionals discuss the best treatment and care for you.
 They are called a multidisciplinary team (MDT).

 If you can’t have surgery to try to cure your cancer, you can have other treatment to shrink or slow down its growth.
 This helps to control any symptoms you might have.